ibm-cloud-docs/hpc-ibm-spectrumlsf/sml.md

 git clone -b main https://github.com/terraform-ibm-modules/terraform-ibm-hpc.git
 ```

-1. Navigate to `cd tools/access-management` to get the all the required files.
+1. Navigate to `minimal-demo-prod-scripts` to get the all the required files.
 2. Run the `chmod +x *.sh`, gives permissions to all the files.

 ```pre